Hamid701/GHI-Transformer-forecasting/README.md

 - **Model Comparison**: Compare predictions from Transformer and LSTM.
 - **Time Range Slider**: Focus on specific time periods.
 - **Metrics Display**: Real-time RMSE, nRMSE, MAE and MASE for selected models.
+- **Download**: Download the predictions to your local device as .csv file.

 ---